all crafts

 Why Buy From iTokri?

 iTokri houses India’s finest and most authentic handicraft artefacts and fabrics.
-All our products are directly sourced from master craftsmen and shipped and to the customers to ensure that we provide the most authentic products. iTokri believes in building long-lasting and trusting relationships with its customers across the globe.
+All our products are directly sourced from master craftsmen and shipped to the customers to ensure that we provide the most authentic products. iTokri believes in building long-lasting and trusting relationships with its customers across the globe.
 Our vast collection of Indian crafts, clothing, jewelry and accessories is unmatched online.
 We are your one-stop-shop for dupattas, Indian fabrics, sarees, and Diwali gifts online.
 We take bulk orders too.

 FAQ